jetaggart/stream-encrypted-chat/README.md

 }
 ```

-Since we'll need to decrypt our own messages, and for convenience, we ask for
+Since we need to decrypt received own messages for display, and for convenience,
-both at the same time.
-These will be used later to both encrypt messages from
+we ask for both public keys at the same time.
-the sender and verify messages from the other user.

 ## Step 6.
 Sender encrypts message and sends it via Stream
-We have everything we need to send a secure, end-to-end encrypted message via
+We have everything we need to send a secure, end-to-end encrypted message via Stream.
-Stream.
+Time to chat!
 First we need to show the user the chat room:

 ```javascript
 // frontend/src/App.js